databrary/design/ridir-16/narrative.md

 This project involves enhancing the capacity of Databrary so that the rich, text-based descriptions of behavioral codes, formalized in coding manuals often (but not always) stored separately from coding files, can be imported into Databrary.
 The text in the manuals will be indexed by the Databrary search engine, and thus become searchable metadata.

-The vast majority of developmental researchers who responded to our survey (Gilmore & Adolph, 2016) regularly create detailed coding manuals that define behavioral codes associated with a particular study's set of analyses.
+Sixty-three percent of developmental researchers who responded to our survey [@gilmore_video_2016] report they "always" create detailed coding manuals that define behavioral codes associated with a particular study's set of analyses.
 Respondents most often report creating these manuals using word processing or spreadsheet software.
 Consequently, we know that coding manual information about videos is available; we just need ways to capture it systematically.